Faculty, Reflective Mentors and Reflective Consultants

 Carmen Alonso, PhD facilitates the Mindfulness Sessions for the UW Infant, Early Childhood and Family Mental Health (IECFMH) Capstone Certificate Program.
 She is a licensed clinical psychologist, certified mindfulness instructor, and Tae Kwon Do instructor.
 Her nonprofit organization, Just Mindfulness, works to develop and implement mindfulness-based interventions with a social justice orientation.
 She is a collaborator on research initiatives with the Cultivating Justice CoLaboratory at the Center for Healthy Minds to bring mindfulness practices to police officers and formerly incarcerated individuals.
 She is also a volunteer with the Wisconsin Prison Mindfulness Initiative and the Prison Ministry Project restorative justice program.

 Anne Heintzelman, MS, CCC-SLP, IMH- E® serves as a Reflective Practice Mentor and Instructor for the IECFMH Capstone Certificate Program in the areas of communication development, developmental screening and assessment and autism.
 She is a Clinical Associate Professor emerita at the University of Wisconsin-Madison and he is a graduate of the Infant, Early Childhood, and Family Mental Health Certificate Program in 2011.
 She has been a speech/language pathologist for 34 years, specializing in early communication development in the context of early relationships between infants, young children and caregivers.
 Anne’s clinical and research interests are in early communication and social development, parent-child interaction, and on infant, early childhood and family mental health.
-She worked 18 years as a Senior Clinical Speech Pathologist in the Pediatric Specialty Clinics at the Waisman Center University Center for Excellence in Developmental Disabilities.
+She worked 25 years as a Clinical Associate Professor at the Department of Communication Sciences and Disorders and as a Senior Clinical Speech Pathologist in the Pediatric Specialty Clinics at the Waisman Center University Center for Excellence in Developmental Disabilities.
 She was the speech/language pathologist on interdisciplinary teams in Autism and Other Developmental Disabilities Clinic, Newborn Follow-up Clinic, Neuromotor Development Clinic, Down Syndrome Clinic, Feeding Clinic, Fragile X Clinic, and FAS Clinic.
-She served as the discipline training coordinator in speech and language for the Wisconsin Maternal Child Health-Leadership Education in Neurodevelopmental Disabilities (MCH-LEND) program form 1995 through 2013, and as the project coordinator for the Assessment of Early Intervention Outcomes Project for young Children who are Deaf or Hard of Hearing, Wisconsin Sound Beginnings/Wisconsin Department of Health Services from 2008-2013.
+She served as the discipline training coordinator in speech and language for the WI Maternal Child Health-Leadership Education in Neurodevelopmental Disabilities (MCH-LEND) program form 1995 through 2013, and as the project coordinator for the Assessment of Early Intervention Outcomes Project for young Children who are Deaf or Hard of Hearing, Wisconsin Sound Beginnings/Wisconsin Department of Health Services from 2008-2013.
+Anne provides reflective consultation for individuals throughout Wisconsin and for the Wisconsin Alliance for Infant Mental Health Reflective Supervision Learning Collaborative.

 Kathleen Hipke, PhD, IMH-E® provides Reflective Clinical Consultant for licensed mental health professionals enrolled in the IECFMH Capstone Certificate Program and instruction in the areas of therapeutic and supportive interventions for infants, young children and their families, including the areas of emotion coaching and addressing sleep disorders.
-Dr. Hipke is a Clinical Psychologist with the UW Department of Psychiatry where she specializes in infant and early childhood mental health, postpartum depression and anxiety, and mental health consultation.
-She has also provided reflective mental health consultation to professionals working in pediatrics and several early intervention and home visiting programs in the community.
+Dr. Hipke is a Clinical Psychologist and Assistant Professor in the Department of Psychiatry at the UW-Madison School of Medicine and Public Health.
+Clinically she specializes in infant and early childhood mental health, perinatal mood and anxiety disorders, and pediatric psychology.
+Professional interests include expanding the reach of mental health services and supports for young children and their families through consultation, professional training, and program development.
+Kathleen’s journey to Wisconsin was a meandering one, starting on the west coast (UCLA) and traveling though the desert (Arizona State University) and Chicago (Children’s Memorial Hospital) before landing on a hobby farm where she enjoys critters, plants and family.

 Myra McNair, LMFT provides Reflective Mentoring for the IECFMH Capstone Certificate Program and provides instruction for the program on historical trauma.
 Myra is the owner and founder of Anesis Family Therapy in Madison, Wisconsin.
 She is a Marriage and Family Therapist, Trauma Specialist and Hypnotherapist.
 Myra has a Bachelor of Art in Biology and a Master of Science in Marriage and Family Therapy with specialties in addiction, depression, anxiety, infant mental health, parent/child attachment, marriage counseling and trauma.
 One of Myra’s biggest passions is working with diverse families and individuals.
 Using a family systems lens, Myra uses psychoanalytic theory and a narrative therapy approach.
 Centering concepts from the West African Adinkra symbols – the Sankofa bird “to go back and get it” teaches us that we must understand where we come from to move forward.
 Once we have that understanding we can plant seeds of understanding and healing to the next generation.
 Myra is trained in (EMDR) Eye Movement Desensitization and Reprocessing, Hypnotherapy, (TF-CBT) Trauma Focused Cognitive Behavioral Therapy, (CPP) Child Parent Psychotherapy, Brainspotting and Infant Mental Health.
 Myra is a community coordinator for the ACT, Adults and Children Together, Raising Safe Families Program and provides training for community workers and agencies in the ACT curriculum, a Mentor and Consultant for the UW Infant Mental Health Program and an Adjunct Professor for the Marriage and Family Therapy Program at Edgewood College.
 Building and training others in the field of mental health is something that Myra is devoted to.
 Myra is a 2017 “M List” recipient as a Health Innovator, 2020’s In Business Magazine’s “40 under 40” and 2022’s Brava Magazines “Woman 2 Watch”.
 Other awards include Black Chamber of Commerce 2020 “Eagle Award”, Nami of Dane County 2020 “Mental Health Trailblazer” and Wisconsin Alliance for Infant Mental Health 2020 “Spirit Award”.